Luis Iglesias (Ying-xia/The Chivalrous Eagle)

 Leaving Taiwan, Iglesias came back to Organized Baseball for the first time in a decade and hit .281/~.379/.551 for the Altoona Curve.
 He also played for two teams in the Mexican League and hit .286/.373/.459 in 54 games there.
 In 2000, he batted .293/.392/.449 in 48 games for two clubs in Mexico.
 In Mexico, his batting line overall was .289/.382/.455.

 At age 34, Iglesias made his debut with the Panamanian national team (professionals had only been introduced into international tournaments three years prior).
+He helped Panama win Gold in the 2001 Bolivarian Games.
 In the 2001 Baseball World Cup, Iglesias hit .265/.333/.294 and fielded perfectly at third base.
 He batted .389/.439/.583 in the 2002 Intercontinental Cup with 8 runs and 10 RBI in nine games as Panama won Bronze.
 He tied Bárbaro Cañizares for second in the event with 14 hits, two behind leader Michel Enriquez.
 He was 7th in RBI, third among non-Cubans.
 Enriquez was chosen as the Cup All-Star at third base.
 Unfortunately, Panama was stripped of their Bronze after tests showed that Roberto Kelly, Earl Agnoly, Jorge Cortez and Roberto Gutierrez came back positive for banned substances.
 He helped Panama to a Silver Medal in the 2002 Central American and Caribbean Games.

 Iglesias hit .260 with 7 home runs in the 2003 Canadian Baseball League.
 He chipped in a .361/.439/.556 batting line in the 2003 Baseball World Cup as Panama won Silver for the first time in Baseball World Cup history.
 He had 8 runs and 10 RBI in 10 games.
 He tied Frederich Cepeda and Estevao Sato for 5th in the Cup with 13 hits.
 Hitting 5th in the Gold Medal game behind major leaguers Olmedo Saenz and Ruben Rivera and ahead of major leaguer Julio Mosquera, Iglesias hit a solo homer against Vicyohandri Odelin in Panama's 4-2 loss.
 Enriquez again got the nod as the event's All-Star third baseman.